mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 ```

 Now that leaves us with the following problem:
-How can I get values from the other tables?
+How can we get values from the other tables?
-To realize our schema we want to get the calls and embed them to the right suscriber's document.
+To realize the schema we want to get the calls and embed them to the right suscriber's document.
-That's where the sections comes in.
+That's where the sections come in.
 MongoSyphon enables you to get a field's value from a section where you can give another template and another query.
-To this end we are making the "@callssection" where we will query the calls and put them into the right document.
+To this end, we are making the "@callssection" where we will query the calls and put them into the right document.
 You can query the calls table in your MySQL shell if you want to see what the data look like.

 ```